shibbolithic/vehicledetection/README.md

+# Vehicle Detection Project

+This repository contains code for a vehicle detection project using convolutional neural networks (CNNs).
+The project focuses on detecting vehicles in images using a deep learning approach.

+## Introduction

+The project aims to develop a vehicle detection system capable of identifying vehicles in images accurately.
+It utilizes CNNs, a popular deep learning technique, for image classification tasks.

+## Installation

+To run the code in this repository, follow these steps:

+1. Clone the repository to your local machine.
-3. Open the Jupyter notebook `vehicle_detection.ipynb` to access the code and execute it in your preferred environment.
+2. Open the Jupyter notebook `vehicle_detection.ipynb` to access the code and execute it in your preferred environment.

 ## Usage